Iterative deepening A*

 Iterative deepening A* (IDA*) is a graph traversal and path search algorithm that can find the shortest path between a designated start node and any member of a set of goal nodes in a weighted graph.
-It is a variant of iterative deepening depth-first search that borrows the idea to use a heuristic function to evaluate the remaining cost to get to the goal from the A* search algorithm.
+It is a variant of iterative deepening depth-first search that borrows the idea to use a heuristic function to conservatively estimate the remaining cost to get to the goal from the A* search algorithm.
 Since it is a depth-first search algorithm, its memory usage is lower than in A*, but unlike ordinary iterative deepening search, it concentrates on exploring the most promising nodes and thus does not go to the same depth everywhere in the search tree.
 Unlike A*, IDA* does not utilize dynamic programming and therefore often ends up exploring the same nodes many times.

 While the standard iterative deepening depth-first search uses search depth as the cutoff for each iteration, the IDA* uses the more informative $f(n) = g(n) + h(n)$, where $g(n)$ is the cost to travel from the root to node $n$ and $h(n)$ is a problem-specific heuristic estimate of the cost to travel from $n$ to the goal.

-The algorithm was first described by Richard Korf in 1985.
+The algorithm was first described by Richard E. Korf in 1985.